-Our findings indicate that several management actions should be implemented to reduce conflict between humans and coyotes.
-We found that the landscape variables predicting greater actual and perceived risk differed, and we suggest that management actions should be implemented accordingly.
-In open areas, where there is a greater actual risk presented by coyotes to human and pet safety (Poessel et al. 2013; Wine et al. 2015), we suggest that management actions should focus on reducing the likelihood of negative interactions with public education campaigns to reduce conflicts with pets, increase awareness of hazing techniques, and, when necessary, the targeted removal of problem individuals (Fox 2006; Baker & Timm 2017; Breck et al. 2017).
-Human perceptions are more negative in residential areas, despite building density predicting a decrease in negative coyote behaviours, suggesting that public tolerance of coyotes is lowest in residential areas and their presence should be limited when possible.
-Murray et al. (2017) identified several features that can attract urban coyotes to residential yards; reducing food attractants like bird seed or compost through public education campaigns or policy changes could help reduce coyote presence in problem areas.
-Community-based hazing campaigns may also provide a solution by targeting residential areas where coyote presence is considered unacceptable, and also empowering and educating the local community (Bonnell & Breck 2017; Breck et al. 2017).
-Management efforts should also be temporally strategic to mitigate the higher levels of risk during the pup-rearing season, which has been identified in our study and others (Lukasik & Alexander 2011).
-Prioritizing public education campaigns prior to and during the pup-rearing season may help reduce conflict by keeping dogs on-leash in high risk areas and making people more aware of how to haze coyotes (Baker & Timm 2017).
-Finally, the role of pets in raising levels of both real and perceived conflict underscores the need to inform the public on how to protect pets by keeping dogs on-leash in high risk areas or during the pup-rearing season, using coyote-proof fencing (Draheim et al. 2019), and keeping domestic cats inside to prevent depredation (Nation & St. Clair 2019).
+Despite these limitations, our findings support several of the management actions that are already being implemented in our study area and elsewhere to reduce conflict between humans and coyotes.
+If coyote boldness is generally higher in open areas presenting greater risk to human and pet safety (Poessel et al. 2013; Wine et al. 2015), management might target these areas for public education (ref), attractant removal (ref), and aversive conditioning programs (Bonnell & Breck 2017; Breck et al. 2017). we suggest that management actions should focus on reducing the likelihood of negative interactions with public education campaigns to reduce conflicts with pets, increase awareness of hazing techniques, and, when necessary, the targeted removal of problem individuals (Fox 2006; Baker & Timm 2017; Breck et al. 2017).
+Proactive management should aim to limit coyote use of residential areas (Murray and St. Clair 2017), but if these fail and clusters of highly aggressive coyote behaviour occur, targeted removal of problem individuals may be necessary (Breck ref). .
+Management efforts might be increased before and during the pup-rearing season, to minimize conflict then that was identified in our study and others (Lukasik & Alexander 2011).
+Important management messages might include the need to keep dogs on-leash in high risk areas, contain smaller pets within coyote-proof fencing (Draheim et al. 2019), and train citizens to haze coyotes that behave boldly in human-use areas (Baker & Timm 2017).
+These actions are likely to increase opportunities for coexistence by coyotes and people in cities across North America.

-Our study has determined how real and perceived negative interactions with coyotes are affected by several spatial, temporal and contextual variables, and we consider them applicable to urban areas across North America.
-Bold and aggressive coyote behaviour towards humans has increased in Edmonton, and coyote management is a growing concern for many cities and suburbs (White & Gehrt 2009; Baker & Timm 2017).
-Coyotes will likely continue to thrive in urban environments, and informed action to minimize their adverse effects on human well-being is of paramount importance.
-Our results provide essential information for wildlife managers, policy makers, and the general public to facilitate future coexistence between humans and urban coyotes.

 Acknowledgements

-We would like to thank Cassondra Stevenson for assistance with ArcGIS software and Sage Raymond for providing valuable feedback on this manuscript.
-We are also very thankful to the volunteers who donated their time to help classify coyote reports and to all members of the public who submitted reports of coyotes.
+We thank Cassondra Stevenson for assistance with ArcGIS software, Sage Raymond for providing valuable feedback on this manuscript, and Jonathan Wild for assistance classifying reports.
+We deeply appreciate [give number] volunteers who donated their time to help classify coyote reports (can you list their names?)and hundreds of community members who submitted reports of coyotes.
 We respectfully acknowledge that this work was conducted on Treaty 6 territory, a traditional gathering place for diverse Indigenous peoples including the Cree, Blackfoot, Métis, Nakota Sioux, Iroquois, Dene, Ojibway/ Saulteaux/Anishinaabe, Inuit, and many others.

 LITERATURE CITED